 August 11, 2020: According to a new study, among young people tested for COVID-19, those who vaped were five to seven times more likely to be infected than those who did not use e-cigarettes.
 “Teens and young adults need to know that if you use e-cigarettes, you are likely at immediate risk of COVID-19 because you are damaging your lungs,” said the study’s senior author, Bonnie Halpern-Felsher, PhD, professor of pediatrics.

-According to the 2019 National Youth Tobacco Survey, 1 in 4 high schoolers and 1 in 10 middle school students are vaping - an epidemic.
+According to the 2020 National Youth Tobacco Survey, nearly one in five high school students (19.6%) use e-cigarettes, with nearly forty percent of them (38.9%) doing so on 20 or more of the past 30 days.
 Santa Rosa City Schools, through a Tobacco Grant from the California Department of Justice, is working to educate and prevent tobacco use among our students.
 This website serves as a community resource.
 If you would like additional information not provided here, please contact Cindy Beurtheret, Tobacco Intervention and Prevention, at email@example.com.

 - FAQs about E-Cigarettes (FAQS Español)